sheeerio/text-adv-game/README.md

 contribute to its resurgence in popularity.

 ## User Stories
+- As a user, I want to be able to add wood to my inventory
+- As a user, I want to be able to remove wood from my inventory
+- As a user, I want to be able to craft recipes from my inventory items
+- As a user, I want to be able to kill enemies
+- As a user, I want to be able to damage enemies
-- As a user, XXX
+- As a user, I want to be able to drink potions
-- As a user, XXX
+- As a user, I want to be able to view a list of my current items in inventory
-- As a user, XXX
+- As a user, I want to be able to view the required items for crafting a recipe
-- As a user, XXX
+- As a user, I want to be able to view a map of the world
-- As a user, XXX
+- As a user, I want to be able to edit my inventory size
-- As a user, XXX
+- As a user, I want to be able to save my current progress
-- As a user, XXX
+- As a user, I want to be able to load a random seed in every new game
-- As a user, XXX
+- As a user, I want to be able to delete a saved game version
-- As a user, XXX
+- As a user, I want to be able to interact with entities (NPCs) via given options
-- As a user, XXX
+- As a user, I want to be able to interact with miscellaneous items in my inventory
-- As a user, XXX
+- As a user, I want to be able to change the display mode of the game (light mode/dark mode)
-- As a user, XXX
+- As a user, I want to be able to restart my game on the same seed
-- As a user, XXX
+- As a user, I want to be able to change the sound option (mute/sound on)